HighDelay/dotfiles/README.md

 # Dotfiles
-This is my personal linux config
+This is my personal linux configs

 ## Dependencies